ryerson-ggl/covid19-data/README.md

 ## Data Access

-Our data is stored on our `covid19` database remotely in our lab's server.

-To gain access, please contact Richard Wen rrwen.dev@gmail.com for connection details:
+Data can be accessed via our lab's `covid19` database given the connection information:

 * `Host`
 * `Port`